rkunnema/formal-model-certificate-transparency/README.md

 Generated from: Tamarin version 1.10.0 Maude version 2.7.1 Git revision: UNKNOWN, branch: UNKNOWN Compiled at: 2024-10-30 14:56:23.355649243 UTC
 ```

+3. Note that:

+    - Lemmas `A_RevokeGossip_1_monitor_blames_log_gossip_root_CA_single`
+         and `A_RevokeGossip_1_monitor_blames_log_gossip_intm_CA_single` will FAIL,
+        but they consitute other conditions for an accountability lemma that
+has an attack (hence there is a provable counter-example against another trace
+lemma generated from the same accountability lemma).
+Hence this lemma does not need to be proved.

+    - Sufficiency lemmas from accountability needs `--defines=SUFFICIENCY_PROOF`, see above.

 ## Reproducibility